Icelandic folk music

 Icelandic folk music includes a number of styles that are together a prominent part of the music of Iceland.
 When speaking of traditional Icelandic vocal music, there are two prominent vocal performance styles, one using the term kveða and the other syngja.
 The first is a performance practice referred to as kveðskapur or kvæðaskapur.
 Kveðskapur is also the generic Icelandic term for poetry.
 The term syngja translates as to sing.
 Kveðskapur was very connected to sagnadansar, or traditional dancing (literally "story dancing").
-Vikivaki is the best known of the sagnadansar, and its origin can be traced to the 11th century.
-Vikivaki saw a decline at the beginning of the 20th century, although efforts are being made to keep it alive.
+Vikivaki is the best known of the sagnadansar.

 While the prevalence of instrumental music before the 20th century is widely debated, folk instruments include the langspil and fiðla (Icelandic fiddle).
 Both instruments are in the zither family and are primarily played with a bow.
 Though very little is known about the fiðla, the langspil is closely related to the pan-European Scheitholt and Appalachian dulcimer.

 Traditional Icelandic folk music remained widely performed into the last decades of the 19th century, when folk collecting began in the country.
 However, the advent of Western classical music and other foreign influences in the same period began leading to a decline in traditional music.
 Later, the arrival of popular music furthered this change; some folk music was recorded between the World Wars, but intense collecting did not begin in earnest until recently.

+Vikivaki

+Vikivaki was originally the name of a kind of dance, but the name has since been transferred to a form of Icelandic song designed for people to dance to.
+Vikivaki poems (Icelandic vikivakakvæði) are characterised by having a refrain that rhymes with the following line.
+Such poems usually open with an introductory stanza one of whose lines becomes the refrain.
+New refrains can, however, be brought into the poem.
+The content of the poems is very varied and can be narrative, descriptive, or dialogic, and secular or religious.
+According to Margrét Eggertsdóttir, "the precise origin of the vikivaki tradition is unknown, but it has been observed that it shows a relationship to foreign chorus poetry, especially the English carol".

+Vikivaki saw a decline at the beginning of the 20th century, although efforts are being made to keep it alive.